 At least 20% of the total new car sales in China in 2030 will be for autonomous vehicles.
 And the country that is the readiest to adopt autonomous vehicles is Singapore.

-Automakers are forging full steam ahead with the development of self-driving technologies.
-There are promises to avail more self-driving vehicles in near future.
+Automakers are forging full steam ahead with the development of self-driving technologies with promises to unveil more self-driving vehicles in near future.

 In March 2020, Aptiv and Hyundai jointly formed Motional – promising to make driverless vehicles a safe, reliable, and accessible reality.
-Motional is developing and commercializing SAE Level 4 vehicles.
-Its driverless systems and supporting technology will be available for robo-taxi providers and fleet operators in 2022.
+In fact, in early 2023 their robo-taxis became available in Las Vegas.

-In December 2020, Amazon’s Zoox unveils its own autonomous robo-taxi.
+In December 2020, Amazon’s Zoox unveiled its own autonomous robo-taxi.

 The race is on to gain as much market share in what could be a very competitive and lucrative space.